bezokurepo/models/README.md

 openvino>=2023.0.0
 numpy>=1.24.0

-Use cases in 2026 will include: name entity recognition, sentiment analysis, domain heads for question and answer, document and web search.

 The up to date list for languages can be found here - https://github.com/bezokurepo/language-list

 # Learn more about models